5T33Z0/Clover-Crate/ACPI/README.md

 ## SSDT
 ![SSDT](https://user-images.githubusercontent.com/76865553/136655891-edd9c38d-852f-476e-9ca7-4295cdb4ec38.png)

-This section is primarily aimes at enableing/fixing CPU Power Management.
+This section is for enabling/fixing/optimizing CPU Power Management.
+It's rarely used nowadays, since tools like [**ssdtPRGen**](https://github.com/Piker-Alpha/ssdtPRGen.sh) or [**SSDTTime**](https://github.com/corpnewt/SSDTTime) can generate a dedicated `SSDT` for it instaead.

 ### C3 Latency

 This value appears in real Macs, for iMacs it's about 200, for MacPro it's about 10.
 In my opinion, iMacs are regulated by P-stats, MacPros are regulated by C-stats.
-And it also depends on the chipset, whether your chipset will adequately respond to D-state commands from the MacOS.
-The safest and easiest option is *not to set this parameter*, everything will work fine as it is.
+And it also depends on the chipset, whether your it will adequately respond to D-state commands from the MacOS.
+The safest and easiest option is to ***not set this parameter*** and everything will work fine as is.

 ### Double First State

 In order for [Speedstep](https://en.wikipedia.org/wiki/SpeedStep) to work correctly, it is necessary to duplicate the first state of the P-states table.
-Although the necessity of this fix has become doubtful for newer CPUs, it is still relevant to Intel CPUs of the `Ivy Bridge` family.
+Although the necessity of this fix has become doubtful for newer CPUs, it is still relevant when using 3rd Gen Intel CPUs (Codename `IvyBridge`).

 ### Drop OEM

-Since we are going to dynamically load our own SSDT tables, we need to avoid unnecessary overlaps code to avoid conflicts.
+Since we are going to dynamically load our own SSDT tables, we need to avoid unnecessary code overlaps to avoid conflicts.
 This option allows you to discard all native tables in favor of new ones.

 If you want to avoid patching SSDT tables altogether, there is another option: put the native tables with minor edits in the `EFI/OEM/xxx/ACPI/patched/` Folder, and discard the unpatched tables.
 However, it is recommended to use the selective Drop method mentioned above.